 By Amruta Kulkarni, CYT 500

 Bikram Choudhury was born in Kolkata, India in 1946.
-He began to learn and practice Yoga asanas at the age of three.
+It is said, he began to learn and practice Yoga asanas at the age of three.
 When Bikram was five years old, he began studying Yoga techniques with his teacher, Bishnu Ghosh.
 Most people are not aware that Bishnu Ghosh is the brother of Paramahansa Yogananda, a beloved Yoga instructor and meditation teacher.
 This lineage focuses on bringing ancient Indian scriptural wisdom to the Western world, while maintaining the integrity of the original manuscripts.

-By the age of 14, Bikram was known as an exemplary Yoga practitioner.
+It is said that by the age of 14, Bikram was known as an exemplary Yoga practitioner.
 Within his lineage, he was declared to be a Yoga Raj, or King of Yoga.
-Unfortunately, or fortunately as the case may be, at age 20, Bikram suffered a severe weightlifting accident that crippled him.
+According to Bikram, unfortunately, or fortunately as the case may be, at age 20, Bikram suffered a severe weightlifting accident that crippled him.
 It is also said that he was told that he would never walk again.

 With the expert guidance and support of his guru, Bikram created a series of 26 yoga asanas that ultimately restored his health.
 To the doctors’ amazement, he made a full recovery in six months through the ardent practice of this 26 asana posture series.
 Several years later, Bikram opened up Yoga schools in Japan and India.
 In 1972, he traveled to the United States and opened up the Bikram Yoga College of India, which is the model school of Hot Yoga studios worldwide.

 © Copyright – Aura Wellness Center – Publications Division